willy-electrix/virtualman400-fixes/README.md

 Please note, any custom changes to config files that have been added or updated since the original release (via fix 4) will be lost.

 History: https://github.com/willy-electrix/virtualman400-settings/commits/master

+## Experimental

+### Last resort settings reset

+If you've heavily customized things and are now having regrets, or you're having a settings-related problem that you can't figure out, and you're at the point of re-burning the image to start over, first you can try...

+`cd ~/fixes`

+`./cfg-reset.sh`

+`./04-update-settings.sh`

+`sudo reboot`

+... and that *may* get you back on track.

+## Notes

+- Run only as pi, don't sudo the fixes
+- The scripts *should* already be executable, but if needed: `chmod +x *.sh`
+- You can usually just run EmulationStation again after doing any of these things, but I recommend to always `sudo reboot`